Faculty

 Assistant professor of practice

-Andrae Alexander is a GRAMMY Award-winning (Album of the Year 2022 – Jon Batiste) composer, musician and professor who moved to Los Angeles in 2009 from Maryland.
+Andrae Alexander is a Grammy Award-winning (2022 Album of the Year – Jon Batiste, “We Are”) composer, musician and professor who moved to Los Angeles in 2009 from Maryland.
 He is also a veteran of the United States Marine Corps and the United States Navy Band of Washington, D.C., which is a Presidential Support Unit.
-He is also an Amazon best-selling author of the book “Build Your Music Career from Scratch,” which is in its second edition, and he has multiple Billboard #1s.
-An internationally traveled musician and clinician on the subjects of music business, music for film and television and music production, Alexander has been to over 40 countries.
+He is also an Amazon best-selling author of the book “Build Your Music Career from Scratch,” which is in its second edition, and he has multiple Billboard number-ones.
+An internationally traveled musician and clinician on the subjects of music business, music for film and television, and music production, Alexander has been to over 40 countries.

 To the academic setting, Andrae Alexander brings real-world experience.
-He holds a bachelor of arts degree in music and a master of arts degree in music industry administration, and he is in the process of completing a doctoral degree.
-Alexander is currently a voting member of the Recording Academy, a Songwriters Hall of Fame voting member, a Songwriters of North America board member, a board member of the Los Angeles Jazz Society and a faculty member of the USC Thornton School of Music in the music industry program.
+He holds a Bachelor of Arts degree in music, a Master of Arts degree in music industry administration, and a PhD in Leadership with a concentration in business strategy.
+His research focuses on how social media influencers affect consumer behavior in the music industry.
+Alexander is currently a voting member of the Recording Academy, a Songwriters Hall of Fame voting member, a Songwriters of North America board member, and a faculty member of the USC Thornton School of Music in the music industry program.